Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 As mentioned in our first post, developing a solid optimization process is the key to proper testing.
 In order to achieve your site's goals, you need to be clear on what you're doing.
 Conversion optimization is all about growth.
 So how exactly do you accomplish growth?
 First, you must clearly define your goals.
 The next step, and probably the most important, is developing a conversion research process.
 This comes in phase two: Analyze.

-Before moving onto phase two, however, you need to accept that there are no shortcuts or magic formulas to increase conversions.
+Before moving onto phase two however, you need to accept that there are no shortcuts or magic formulas to increase conversions.
 Although it may be hard to swallow when it comes to testing and CRO, opinions don't matter.
 Without proper testing, it's impossible to know with any certainty what is going to work.
-Anyone who tells you otherwise is, for lack of better words, full of it!

 Don't get me wrong, experience does matter, and doing a heuristic analysis is part of what we'll get into later.
 But ultimately, experience only provides a more educated place to begin.
 It's crucial not to let egos get in the way.
 I've seen ideas that were originally delivered with extreme certainty, only to fail miserably in the real world once put to an A/B test.